DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Interactive Visualizations**: The project utilizes libraries like Matplotlib and Seaborn for static visualizations.
 Future enhancements could include interactive visualizations using Plotly or Bokeh for an even richer user experience.

   This project was a valuable exercise in applying data management and visualization techniques in Python.
 It allowed me to deepen my understanding of how to create user-friendly applications that provide meaningful insights into performance metrics.
 Overall, it was an enjoyable experience building a practical tool for basketball enthusiasts to track their shooting efficiency!
+* Day 306: Technical Test "hasPathSum" and "pathSum" [LeetCode](https://leetcode.com/problems/)

+  Today, I focused on solving two related problems from LeetCode: `hasPathSum` and `pathSum`.
+These problems involve traversing a binary tree to find specific paths that meet given criteria.
+Below are the key highlights of my work:

+  - **Problem Overview**:
+    - **hasPathSum**: This function checks if there exists a root-to-leaf path in a binary tree such that the sum of the node values along the path equals a specified `targetSum`.
+    - **pathSum**: This function returns all root-to-leaf paths where the sum of the node values in each path equals `targetSum`.
+Each path is represented as a list of node values.

+  - **Implementation Details**:
+    - I created a `TreeNode` class to represent each node in the binary tree, encapsulating its value and pointers to its left and right children.

+    - The `Solution` class contains both methods:
+      - **hasPathSum** utilizes depth-first search (DFS) to traverse the tree while maintaining the current path and sum.
+It checks for leaf nodes and compares the accumulated sum with `targetSum`.

+      - **pathSum** also employs DFS but collects all valid paths that match the target sum.
+It uses backtracking to explore different paths while maintaining the current path state.

+  This exercise was an excellent opportunity to deepen my understanding of binary tree traversal techniques and recursion.
+It reinforced my skills in implementing algorithms that solve complex problems using clear and efficient code structures.
+The challenges presented by these problems were rewarding to tackle, enhancing my problem-solving capabilities in data structures and algorithms.